oisinos3/SafeMotion/SafeMotion QuickTools Addon/Apply Scale Script/readme.md

 A basic Python script for Blender that allows you to safely apply scale to an armature and its associated objects without breaking parenting, skinning, or vertex weights.
 I had problems exporting to Unreal without scale applied - the root bone would always be scaled up in Unreal, meaning retargeting wouldn't work.
 This fixes that issue, and zeroes out all scale transforms.

+This version is deprecated - and merged with a button into the Quicktools addon.

 ## What It Does

 When you scale an armature in Blender, using "Apply Scale" on it can cause broken, exploded models.
 This script automates the process to prevent these issues.